ucsc-cgp/cgp-cloud-policies/README.md

 * at time of writing, appears to be the most mature tool for our use case and is actively supported,

-* supports GCP and Azure in addition to AWS,
+* supports GCP and Azure in addition to AWS (albeit not with Terraform),

 * provides a number of other event streams and remediation actions that we might otherwise have to develop ourselves.

+If it turns out that adding the complexity needed to get things to deploy with Terraform was the wrong call, it's easy enough to simplify things:

+* Remove Terraform deployment scripts (c7n-terraform.py,
+  c7n-mailer-terraform.py, and module instantiations in terraform/).

+* Only deploy auxiliary resources with Terraform.

+* Deploy cloud-custodian using c7n-org, hardcoding ARNs of the aforementioned resources.

+* Manually track and clean up resources left behind.
+It might be feasible to do this (incompletely) using security groups or tagging.

 ## Usage